MDMK nominates Vaiko as its candidate for RS polls

 -

-DMK's ally MDMK named on Tuesday party general secretary Vaiko as its candidate from Tamil Nadu for the July 18 Rajya Sabha polls.
+Marumalarchi Dravida Munnetra Kazhagam (MDMK) on Tuesday named party General Secretary Vaiko as the party's candidate from Tamil Nadu for the July 18 Rajya Sabha polls.

-A high-level MDMK meet here decided to nominate its chief Vaiko for the lone seat allotted to it by the DMK as part of a pre-poll agreement.
-A resolution in this regard was adopted in the meet.
+Speaking to ANI, Vaiko said: "At a high-level committee conducted today, I was nominated as the candidate for the ensuing Rajya Sabha elections, for the lone seat allotted to MDMK by the DMK as part of a pre-poll agreement."

-The 75-year old leader is a staunch supporter of the cause of Tamils in Sri Lanka and had been a DMK Rajya Sabha member from 1978 to 1996.
+The 75-year old leader visited DMK president MK Stalin at the party headquarters to thank him for the seat.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)